 Peppers need plenty of time to mature before they will bloom and set fruit.
 Start indoors six to eight weeks before the last frost date, and grow under bright lights.
 Transplant only when weather has really warmed up.
 Night time low temperatures should be consistently above 12°C (55°F) before hardening off pepper plants and transplanting outdoors.
 Soil temperature for germination: 25-29°C (78-85°F).
 Seeds should sprout in 10 – 21 days.

 Sow indoors 5mm-1cm (¼-½”) deep.
 Keep soil as warm as possible.
 Seedling heating mats speed germination.
 Try to keep seedlings at 18-24°C (64-75°F) in the day, and 16-18°C (61-64°F) at night.
 Before they become root-bound, transplant them into 8cm (3″) pots.
 For greatest possible flower set, try to keep them for 4 weeks at night, about 12°C (55°F).
 Then transplant them into 15cm (6″) pots, bringing them into a warm room at night, about 21°C (70°F).

-When fruit is firm it is ready to pick.
-But if you wait the fruit will ripen further turning red, yellow, brown or purple.
-The sweetness and vitamin C content go up dramatically when the fruit changes colour.
-If you pick green the total numbers of peppers harvested will increase.
+When the fruit is large and firm it is ready to pick.
+Or wait for the fruit to ripen further turning red, yellow, brown, or purple.
+The sweetness and vitamin C content go up dramatically as the fruit changes colour.
+If you pick green, the total numbers of peppers harvested will increase.
 Fruit that sets after late August will not usually develop or ripen.
 Pull out the entire bush just before the first frost and hang it upside down in a warm, dry place to ripen hot peppers.
-Expect 5-10 large bell peppers per well-grown plant, 20-50 hot peppers per plant.

 In optimal conditions at least 65% of seeds will germinate.
 Usual seed life: 2 years.